kks32/phd-thesis-template/README.md

 `PhDThesisPSnPDF` currently supports two styles `authoryear` and `numbered (default)`.
 Citation style has to be set.
 You can also specify `custombib` style and customise the bibliography.

-* BibLaTeX support has been added and can be invoked using `biblatex` in the documentclass.
-Bibtex is used as the backend for `biblatex` at the moment.
-Will be replaced with biber when Makefile support is added.

 * `authoryear`: For author-year citation eg., Krishna (2013)

 * `numbered`: (Default Option) For numbered and sorted citation e.g., [1,5,2]